-For fixed values of R and rHC, the optimal values of Bij were determined with the help of an iterative Monte Carlo scheme (Figure M4).
+At the end of each Monte Carlo conformational sampling, the optimal values of Bij were determined with the help of an iterative Monte Carlo scheme (Figure M4).
 The starting point of the algorithm is the choice of an initial set of parameters Bij.
-This specific choice is not critical since they will be iteratively updated until convergence.
-A suitable choice resulting in small numbers of iterations before convergence is
+This specific choice is not critical since they will be iteratively updated until convergence; trivially however, adequate initial choices will result in smaller numbers of iterations needed to reach convergence.
+A suitable choice resulted to be